 It was also my first foray into the field of astrobiology.
-Let me be clear—astrobiology is not about the biology of aliens!
-Rather, it is a legitimate area of study in which specialists from diverse fields such as molecular biology, astrophysics, organic chemistry, microbiology, geology, and more tackle the topic of the origin, evolution, distribution, and future of life in the Universe.
+Astrobiology is an area of study in which specialists from diverse fields such as molecular biology, astrophysics, organic chemistry, microbiology, geology, and more do research to understand the origin, evolution, distribution, and future of life in the Universe.

 My path detoured after just one semester at college when I took a geology course and fell in love.
 I quickly switched my major to the flexible “interdisciplinary science” degree, which enabled me to take classes in all the sciences while having a concentration in geology and minor in astrobiology.
 A summer internship at the SETI Institute made me realize I could combine my interests in geology and astrobiology via planetary geology, the study of the surfaces and interiors of planetary bodies in our solar system.